 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Take Profit Trader is $147 cheaper to get started.
-DayTraders charges $379 one-time.
+Take Profit Trader is $367 cheaper to get started.
+DayTraders charges $469 one-time plus a $130 activation fee.
 Take Profit Trader charges $102/mo (monthly subscription) plus a $130 activation fee.
 Take Profit Trader currently has an active promotion which may further reduce cost.

-DayTraders uses Intraday Trailing drawdown at 5%, while Take Profit Trader uses .
+DayTraders uses EOD Trailing drawdown at 5%, while Take Profit Trader uses .

 Take Profit Trader requires clearing a buffer zone before your first payout — you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed.
 DayTraders has no buffer requirement, meaning payouts are available from day one.